Otto von Below

-Otto Ernst Vinzent Leo von Below (18 January 1857 – 15 March 1944) served as a Prussian general officer in the Imperial German Army during the First World War (1914–1918).
+Otto Ernst Vinzent Leo von Below (18 January 1857 – 9 March 1944) served as a Prussian general officer in the Imperial German Army during the First World War (1914–1918).
 He arguably became most notable for his command, along with the Austro-Hungarian commander Svetozar Borojević, during the victorious Battle of Caporetto in October–November 1917.

 Pre-war

 Von Below was born in Danzig (now Gdańsk).

-Before the war broke out, he was promoted Generalmajor in 1909 and Generalleutnant in 1912.
-He was commanding the 2nd Infantry Division immediately prior to the outbreak of war.
+He was promoted Generalmajor in 1909 and Generalleutnant in 1912.
+Since April 1912, he was commanding the 2nd Infantry Division.

 First World War

 Eastern Front

 On 1 August 1914, at the outbreak of the First World War, Below was given command of I Reserve Corps as part of 8th Army on the Eastern Front.
 He led his Corps in the Battles of Gumbinnen, Tannenberg, and the Masurian Lakes.
-As a result of his successes, he was promoted to General der Infanterie at the end of August 1914 and to command of 8th Army at the beginning of November.
+As a result of his successes, he was promoted to General der Infanterie at the end of August 1914 and to command of 8th Army at the beginning of November 1914.

 Below commanded the 8th Army in the Second Battle of the Masurian Lakes (February 1915) and the Army of the Niemen (later renamed 8th Army) in the Courland Offensive (May 1915).
 His forces advanced into Courland and Lithuania as far as the southern reaches of the Western Dvina River.